Library program promotes the value of reading to kids before kindergarten

 “You just read books to your kids.
 There are so many good things about reading books,” said parent Beth Jabs.
 “The bonding time is great.
 Opening their minds to so many good things in books.
 It’s building vocabulary and literacy.”

-As a parent of three and a major library supporter, Jabs said they typically check out 30 books a week.
+As a parent of three and a major library supporter, Jabs said, she typically checks out 30 books per week with her family.

-“We read a ton of books so it wasn’t a stretch,” she said of meeting that 1000 Books Before Kindergarten goal.
+“We read a ton of books, so it wasn’t a stretch,” she said of meeting the 1000 Books Before Kindergarten goal.

-When asked what she loves about reading, she said the snuggles with mom are great.
+When asked what she loves about reading, Julia said the snuggles with mom are great.

 “It’s cozy,” she said.